Mucus Relief Complete Side Effects

 Generic Name: acetaminophen / dextromethorphan / guaifenesin / phenylephrine

-Note: This page contains information about the side effects of acetaminophen / dextromethorphan / guaifenesin / phenylephrine.
-Some of the dosage forms included on this document may not apply to the brand name Mucus Relief Complete.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / guaifenesin / phenylephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Mucus Relief Complete.

 For the Consumer